IUIDSL/kgap_lincs-idg/README.md

 ```
 now exit the terminal, click *Start* to start the database
 Now click *Open* to use built in neo4j browser to query and explore the database
-<BR>Note: These instructions were tested on a MacBookPro 2017 - MacOS Catalina

 ### The long path (and more technical), to recreate the graph database from scratch
 #### Step 1: create node and relationship files
-Note: Process developed on Ubuntu 20.04, and tested on MacbookPro 2017 Catalina
+Note: Developed and used on Ubuntu 20.04, and then these directions were tested on a MacbookPro 2017 running MacOS Catalina

 - Clone this repository in your home directory, the following process assumes ~/kgap_lincs-idg/ exists and is populated
 - Download, restore and bring online [drugcentral_lincs](http://cheminfov.informatics.indiana.edu/projects/kgap/data/drugcentral_lincs.pgdump)